DoubleTake

 Magic Mouse and Trackpad

-If you use Mac OS 10.6.4 or later and have a Magic Mouse or Trackpad you can use a few extra shortcuts there.
+If you have a Magic Mouse or Trackpad you can use a few extra shortcuts there.

 exposure control of the images